SU-NCS/Intro_to_programming/course-overview.md

 ---

-### Session 1: Modules
+### Session 2: Modules, Libraries and Work on Final Project

+In this session learn how to import code from external files working with modules and libraries.
 We'll review some of the libraries that we've used in previous sessions and talk about what other libraries are available.
 We'll practice installing libraries with **pip **and then importing and using in a program.

-##### Exercise:
+#### Activity 1: Review Week 4 Session 1

-### Session 2: Modules and Projects
+#### Activity 2: Install and Import Libraries

 ####